Skins (2017 film): Cristian

 A teenage boy named Cristian is in a therapy session with his mother, Claudia.
 The therapist tells them that Cristian suffers from body integrity identity disorder because he wants to get rid of his legs to become a mermaid.
 When the therapist asks him if he wants to see his father, Claudia gets angry at him thinking he is stupid then forces him to get out of his wheelchair and pulls his pants down to show self harm scars, causing him to run away.

 Cristian puts his legs on the road to amputate them by having someone, in this case Samantha, run over them.
 He smiles before dying.
 Claudia meets Cristian's father who appears to be Simon.
 Simon says that he left their family so he would not sexually abuse their son and the mom tells him that she would have had an abortion.
 Simon then looks into Cristian's backpack and sees a photo of himself with a mermaid tattoo and cries of guilt.

 Vanesa

-Vanesa is a dwarf who works in a teddy bear show, but wants to quit because the audiences loves the character, but not her.
+Vanesa is a little person who works in a teddy bear show, but wants to quit because the audiences love the character, but not her.
 She then discovers that she is pregnant and wants to give her child a life she never had, but learns that the baby will also have dwarfism.

 Vanesa tries to quit her job, but her boss does not let her.
 Her boss tries to give her money to change her mind, but she throws the briefcase full of money out the window and her boss runs after it and dies.
 Guille was there witnessing the death and saw the briefcase.

 The waitress and Laura fall in love.
 Guille gets his surgery.
 Samantha and Ernesto are in a romantic relationship.
 Vanesa has her baby.
 Cristian is now happy in his afterlife as a mermaid.